MicrosoftDocs/azure-docs/articles/azure-sql/database/vnet-service-endpoint-rule-overview.md

 ### ExpressRoute

 If you use [ExpressRoute](../../expressroute/expressroute-introduction.md?toc=%2fazure%2fvirtual-network%2ftoc.json) from your premises, for public peering or Microsoft peering, you'll need to identify the NAT IP addresses that are used.
 For public peering, each ExpressRoute circuit by default uses two NAT IP addresses applied to Azure service traffic when the traffic enters the Microsoft Azure network backbone.
 For Microsoft peering, the NAT IP addresses that are used are either customer provided or are provided by the service provider.
 To allow access to your service resources, you must allow these public IP addresses in the resource IP firewall setting.
 To find your public peering ExpressRoute circuit IP addresses, [open a support ticket with ExpressRoute](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) via the Azure portal.
-Learn more about [NAT for ExpressRoute public and Microsoft peering](../../expressroute/expressroute-nat.md?toc=%2fazure%2fvirtual-network%2ftoc.json#nat-requirements-for-azure-public-peering).
+To learn more about NAT for ExpressRoute public and Microsoft peering, see [NAT requirements for Azure public peering](../../expressroute/expressroute-nat.md?toc=%2fazure%2fvirtual-network%2ftoc.json#nat-requirements-for-azure-public-peering).

 To allow communication from your circuit to SQL Database, you must create IP network rules for the public IP addresses of your NAT.